Amraiwadi: Present

 Amraiwadi lies in the eastern fringes of the city, which has historically developed as an industrial hub due to the emergence of cotton textile mills and other small-scale industries.
 Workers from unorganized manufacturing units began to live in squatter communities or informally partitioned private property that fell under various reservations of the city's Development Plan.
 Because of the demand from the industrial working class, who often preferred a house close to their place of employment, such settlements grew on a significant scale in this section.
 In the 1980s and 1990s, large-scale informal communities arose in Amraiwadi.

 Another significant phenomenon occurred during the late 1980s and early 1990s; the cotton textile mills went into decline and closed down.

 Nevertheless, their chawls remained and continued to house the former cotton textile mill workers.
 The parent unit, the textile mill, has closed down, and the residents of these chawls no longer being employees of the mills.
 The mill owners were not interested in maintaining such dwellings.
 Since these chawls were under rent control legislation, the owners could not increase the rent.
 The owners, therefore, did not renovate the chawls.
 A few chawl owners offered the occupants to purchase their dwelling units so that the former could get rid of the burden, and such transactions indeed took place in many chawls.

 From being one of the most crime-prone areas to becoming the industrial hub, Amraiwadi has seen quite a transformation.
 Amraiwadi is situated in the eastern segment of Ahmedabad, Gujarat.
-Over the years, the industrial changes and formation of many small-scale industrial estates and commercial, residential and infrastructure development have transformed and reshaped Amralwadi.
+Over the years, the industrial changes and formation of many small-scale industrial estates and commercial, residential and infrastructure development have transformed and reshaped Amraiwadi.
 The area has historically developed as an industrial belt due to the emergence of cotton textile mills and other small-scale industries.
 With the growing developments around the area and the need to accelerate the pace of Industrialization in Gujarat, the Gujarat Industrial Development Act of 1962 came into force, and since then, Amraiwadi has seen a considerable transformation with industrial changes, transport, residential and commercial infrastructure development.
 The project focuses on the impact of Industrialization and its effects on choices of housing and transport.

+Public Transportation

+Metro Trains

+Amraiwadi has an elevated metro station on the East-West Corridor of the Blue Line of Ahmedabad Metro in Ahmedabad, India.
+This metro station consists of the main Amraiwadi Post Office along with the National Handloom Corporation located on Lal Bahadur Shastri Road.
+This metro station was opened to the public on 18 May 2019.

+AMTS Buses

+Amraiwadi is connected with AMTS buses with regular frequencies.